h-muhammed/bangla_ner/README.md

 ```

 #### Optimization
 Since our job was to detect the name from text, we noticed that the train datasets has lots of labels.
 As a result, the performance was not up to the mark.
 The inference result was severely inconsistent.
-Most of the labels are not required for our task.
-Hence, we decided to shrink the labels to minimize the number of labels which was 7 at the end.
+After analyzing the text, we realized that most of the labels are not required for our task.
+Hence, we decided to shrink the labels to minimize the number of unique labels which was 7 at the end.
 The final annotated labels are `['B-PERSON', 'GPE', 'I-PERSON', 'LAW', 'O', 'ORG', 'U-PERSON']`.
-At the beginning, the number of labels are around 20.
+At the beginning, the number of unique labels are around 20.
 We minimized the label in such a way that `['B-GPE', 'I-GPE', 'L-GPE']` to `'GPE'` likewise `['B-ORG', 'I-ORG', L-ORG']` to `'ORG'` etc. Finally, we trained the model with 3467 samples with 7 different labels and the model was 92% accurate.